Asylum seekers create EU 'limbo' nation

 Pew said the limbo nation arose out of the "biggest wave" of asylum seekers that "the continent has seen since World War II".

 Those waiting for a decision were typically living in "repurposed schools, hotels, or airports".
-They had food and medical care, but the vast majority did not have an income or the right to work.
+They had food and medical care, but the vast majority did not have the right to work.

 Pew also estimated that about 100,000 people whose applications were rejected had gone on the run in Europe and were living on the black.